ishmamabid99/pd-dashboard-backend/README.md

 Install Docker Compose on your machine
 Pull postgres official image from DockerHub

 All the commands regarding spin up the container and spring boot applicatin startup are specified in start.sh.
-Just the script
+Just execute the script

 # Command
     sudo chmod +x start.sh